johnnyreilly/pwa-react-typescript/BLOG.md

   269 B     build/static/css/main.5ecd60fb.chunk.css
 ```

-Notice the `build/static/js/main.bc740179.chunk.js` file which represents the compiled output of building the TypeScript files that make up our app.
+Notice the `build/static/js/main.bc740179.chunk.js` file.
+This is our `single-file.js`.
+It represents the compiled output of building the TypeScript files that make up our app.
+It will grow and grow as our app grows, eventually becoming problematic from a user loading speed perspective.

 `create-react-app` is built upon webpack.
 There is excellent support for code splitting in webpack and hence [create-react-app supports it by default](https://reactjs.org/docs/code-splitting.html#code-splitting).
 Let's apply it to our app.
 Again we're going to change `App.tsx`.